Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Procter-and-Gamble Company shares at a glance

-Buy Procter-and-Gamble Company shares from these brokeragesCompare special offers, low fees and a wide range of types of investments among top trading platforms.
+Buy Procter-and-Gamble Company stocks from these online trading platformsCompare special offers, low fees and a wide range of investment options among top trading platforms.

 Is it a good time to buy Procter-and-Gamble Company stock?

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 This chart is not advice or a guarantee of success.
 Rather, it gauges the real-time recommendations of three popular technical indicators: moving averages, oscillators and pivots.
 Finder is not responsible for how your stock performs.

 Historical closes compared with the close of $145.95 from 2023-03-24